iliTheFallen/flatOmniLib/README.md

 </p>

 <p>
-Paths to "Unwrapping OmniDirectional Images" Library's header and library files are defined with respect to the project's root folder.
+Paths to "Unwrapping OmniDirectional Images" Library's header and library files for test project were defined with respect to the solution's root folder.
 However, for OpenCV repeat the steps given below for both projects :
 <ul>
  <li>Select the Project.</li>
  <li>Click on Project->Properties->Configuration Properties->C/C++->General->Additional Include Directories.</li>